ipccheng/UPS-Master-Server-for-QNAP-on-Raspberry-Pi/README.md

 >Communications with UPS qnapups@localhost established

-**6. Connect the USB cable of the UPS to Raspberry Pi, and plug Raspberry Pi and QNAP NAS to the UPS for power**
+**6. Connect the USB cable of the UPS to Raspberry Pi, and plug 1) Raspberry Pi, 2) QNAP NAS and 3) the network switch connecting them to the UPS for power**

 **7. Add the UPS Master to QNAP**